Entitlement Management System for SaaS (2026 Guide)

 Before executing the action, the product calls the entitlement layer.

-The engine evaluates the account’s plan, limits, usage counters, credits, contract overrides, and Stripe subscription state against defined access policies.
+This engine evaluates the account’s plan, limits, usage counters, credits, contract overrides, and Stripe subscription state against defined access policies.
 It determines whether to allow the request, limit it, or deny it.

 If usage exceeds a quota, the engine may apply overage logic or begin limiting access to prevent abuse or other potential threats, such as runaway API consumption.